 The area around Kiyomizu-dera Temple, a World Heritage Site in Kyoto, is full of gourmet restaurants that you can visit before or after your visit to the temple.
-For those who want to enjoy food while strolling around Kyoto, we will introduce a variety of spots recommended by our local editorial staff, including excellent sweets and matcha (powdered green tea) that you may want to stop by along the way!
-In addition to the famous Sanneizaka (Sannenzaka), Ninenzaka (Ninenzaka), and Ichinenzaka (Ichinenzaka), you can also check out some information on other hills such as Chawanzaka and Asahizaka, which are well known to those in the know!
+For those who want to enjoy food while strolling around Kyoto, we will introduce a variety of spots recommended by local editors, including excellent sweets and matcha green tea, that you may want to stop by along the way!
+In addition to the famous Sanneizaka (Sannenzaka), Ninenzaka (Ninenzaka), and Ichinenzaka (Ichinenzaka), check out the information on Chawanzaka and Asahizaka, which are well known to those in the know!
+(TEXT/Yumi Matsumura, EDIT/Moe Sawamura)

 The approach to Kiyomizu-dera Temple is lined with various small and large slopes.
 Check the map and enjoy your stroll.